mikey-t/db-migrations-dotnet/docs/GettingStarted.md

 This will essentially run the dotnet-ef command `dotnet ef migrations add Initial` (it also adds the context name and project path params for you).

-Now if we run `dbListMigrations`, we can see output like the following that will tell us there is a pending migration:
+Now if we run `swig dbListMigrations`, we can see output like the following that will tell us there is a pending migration:

 ```
 20231126221937_Initial (Pending)